 Lionfish University sells red flags at $20 a pop to dive shops and other marine specialty shops, and restaurants, to raise awareness and show solidarity in eradicating lionfish.
 Wherever Muller travels, he brings Lionfish University’s red flags to recruit diving clubs, and scuba shops to join the mission.

 “Roger’s very enthusiastic,” Frank says, “and he’s increasing awareness.”

 Shore diving for lionfish in Aruba

-Muller discovered Lionfish University on a dive with lionfish hunter Norman Arends, who was field reporting for Lionfish University from Aruba.
+Muller discovered Lionfish University on a dive in Aruba with a field reporter for Lionfish University in Aruba.